Lay Pastoral Care Ministry Mission

 - Confidential – Accepts secrets, admissions, or other non-public thoughts

 The pastoral care team is comprised of a group of Valley Unitarian Universalist Congregation members whose role is to provide emotional and spiritual support to members of the VUU community.
 The team serves as an extension of the congregation and minister in reaching out to those facing times of significant life challenges.
-Administered by Rev. Andy Burnette, Lauree Perry, and Charlie Thomas, the Lay Pastoral Care Associates are:
+Administered by Rev. Dr. Andy Burnette, Lauree Perry, and Charlie Thomas, the Lay Pastoral Care Associates are:

 - Carl Anderson